Tell me about AWS Lambda

 ● CloudTrail

-You can trigger Lambda functions in response to management activity in your AWS account.
-This automates tasks such as security monitoring and vulnerability detection.
+Lambda functions can be triggered in response to administrative activity in your AWS account, automating tasks such as security monitoring and vulnerability detection.

-Achieve real-time data processing by triggering Lambda functions when data in Kinesis
+Real-time data processing is achieved by triggering a Lambda function when data becomes available in the Kinesis stream.

 ● Alexa Skills Kit